Philip T. Simpson

 - Association of Bar of City of New York

 Mr. Simpson serves as a panelist on Surrogate Decision-Making panels under the New York State Commission on Quality of Care for the Mentally Disabled.
 He served on the New York City Bar Association's committee on Legal Problems of the Mentally Ill, where he chaired the subcommittee that prepared the City Bar's comments on New York’s adult guardianship law.
-He has taught at Benjamin Cardozo School of Law Intensive Trial Advocacy Program.
+He also served on the City Bar’s Environmental Law committee, where he chaired a subcommittee that prepared the City Bar’s comments on the draft Environmental Impact Statement for hydrofracking.

 Past Employment Positions